Police: Mother and child struck, seriously injured by car in Peabody

 PEABODY, MASS.
 (WHDH) - A mother and child suffered serious injuries Thursday night when they were struck by a car in Peabody, officials said.

-Troopers responding to the area of Washington Street for a reported pedestrian crash found a 4-year-old girl and her mother in the road, according to police.
+Troopers responding to the area of Washington Street for a reported pedestrian crash found a 4-year-old boy and his mother in the road, according to police.

+The mother, identified as 48-year-old owner of Marly Cleaning Services, was picking her son up from daycare when the accident occurred.

 Both were taken to an area hospital.
 There was no immediate word on their condition.